- Is the COVID-19 vaccine required?

 People who currently have COVID-19 or who have been recently exposed to COVID-19 should wait to get vaccinated until they feel better and their isolation/quarantine period is finished, if possible.
 If there is a high risk they could infect others, they may be vaccinated during their quarantine period to prevent spreading the disease.

-For isolation and quarantine-specific guidance documents, please visit the Quarantine and Isolation tab of our Isolation and Quarantine for COVID-19 webpage.
+For isolation and quarantine-specific guidance documents, please visit our Isolation and Quarantine for COVID-19 webpage.

 - Can I get the COVID-19 vaccine when I get routine vaccinations?